piyushpatel2005/Python/lessons/conditionals.md

 # Conditionals

-Python supports conditionals like if... else, if else if like other languages although it is little different in Python.
+Python supports conditionals like if... else, if else if like other languages although it is little different in Python

 ```python
 if condition: